-The network of higher education institutions should be treated as one unit.
-Higher education system based on a dual model should have separate tasks for university and polytechnic sectors.
-The cooperation between polytechnics and universities shall be increased and developed, while prioritising contents.
-The profiling of universities and disciplines should be conducted in cooperation among the universities, consulting the internal groups of universities.
-In profiling academic subjects and research, the universities must ensure with cooperation between universities that students are provided with sufficiently diversified teaching to support their career choices despite of study location.
+- The network of higher education institutions should be treated as one unit. - 32 Higher education system based on a dual model should have separate tasks - 33 for university and polytechnic sectors.
+The cooperation between - 34 polytechnics and universities shall be increased and developed, while - 35 prioritising contents.
+The profiling of universities and disciplines should be - 36 conducted in cooperation among the universities, consulting the internal

-- The quality of higher education institutions is evaluated and compared with extensive and diversified methods discipline-specifically.
-Ranking higher education institutions in a simple ranking should be avoided.
-Instead of comparing, development of higher education institutions based on quality-assessment should be invested in, and academic subjects' different profiles in different universities should be taken into account. - High-quality and competitive education and well-functioning support services for studies should be ensured also in smaller units. - The funding model of the universities should be developed as a whole.
+- 37 groups of universities.
+In profiling academic subjects and research, the 38 universities must ensure with cooperation between universities that 39 students are provided with sufficiently diversified teaching to support their 40 career choices despite of study location. - 41 The quality of higher education institutions is evaluated and compared with extensive and diversified methods discipline-specifically.
+Ranking higher 42 education institutions in a simple ranking should be avoided.
+Instead of 43 comparing, development of higher education institutions based on quality-44 assessment should be invested in, and academic subjects' different profiles - 45 - in different universities should be taken into account.
+46 - High-quality and competitive education and well-functioning support 47 services for studies should be ensured also in smaller units.
+48 - The funding model of the universities should be developed as a whole.
 The 49 funding model should be transparent, understandable and predictable.
-The 50 profit-centredness of the funding model should be decreased, while 51 52 increasing the share of balancing funding.
-The funding model should not emphasize first-time applicants unreasonably.
-The incentive effects of 53 54 degrees' target deadline coefficients and connected discipline-specific 55 expensiveness coefficients should be approached critically.
-University 56 funding should take into account and support the internationalisation of 57 education. - The funding model of universities should encourage cooperation between universities and providing more extensive study entities for students outside one's own university.
-In addition, the funding model should encourage universities to develop the quality of teaching and supervision.

-- The funding model of universities should take into account different disciplines.
+The 50 51 profit-centredness of the funding model should be decreased, while increasing the share of balancing funding.
+The funding model of the 52 53 universities should not emphasise first-time applicants unreasonably.
+The incentive effects of degrees' target deadline coefficients and connected 54 55 discipline-specific expensiveness coefficients should be approached 56 critically.
+University funding should take into account and support the 57 internationalisation of education. - The funding model of universities should encourage cooperation between 58 59 universities and providing more extensive study entities for students outside 60 one's own university.
+In addition, the funding model should encourage 61 universities to develop the quality of teaching and supervision. - 62 The funding model of universities should take into account different 63 disciplines.
 The evaluation criteria of universities should not, for example, significantly weaken Finnish-language publication activities.
-Basic research and applied research should be equal.
-Basic funding should be increased when adding the number of students admitted. - The funding model of universities should encourage international mobility and student exchange. - The internal funding of the university should encourage the possibilities of all units to conduct high-quality activities and develop them.
-Internal funding should encourage multidisciplinary cooperation.
-Units that extensively provide teaching to other units should be take into account in the funding. - Mobility between Bachelor's and Master's degrees should be enabled.
+Basic research 64 65 and applied research should be equal.
+Basic funding should be increased when adding the number of students admitted.
+66 - 67 The funding model of universities should encourage international mobility and student exchange.
+68 - The internal funding of the university should ensure the equal possibilities of 69 70 all units to conduct high-quality activities and develop them.
+Internal 71 funding should encourage multidisciplinary cooperation.
+Units that extensively provide teaching to other units should be take into account in the funding.

+Mobility between Bachelor's and Master's degrees should be enabled.
 After Bachelor's degree, it should be possible to complete higher degree in another academic subject inside the university, between universities and between universities and polytechnics.
-Suitable manners for separate admission and for recognising and acknowledging the acquired competence should be developed, in order to ensure mobility between degrees. - The Finnish degree system should not be made more complicated, in order for student and applicants to be ensured of the working life relevance provided by the degree.
+Suitable manners for separate admission and for recognising and acknowledging the acquired competence should be developed, in order to ensure mobility between degrees.

+The Finnish degree system should not be made more complicated, in order for student and applicants to be ensured of the working life relevance provided by the degree.
 Degree entities smaller than current degrees should be carefully considered and used primarily only in retaining and upgrading of qualifications and in complementary education, not as a basic degree.